 The normalize-whitespace attribute determines how a candidate value is whitespace-normalized prior to testing against the datatype definition elements.
-If normalize-whitespace has the value preserve no whitespace normalization is carried out.
-If normalize-whitespace has the value replace all whitespace characters (spaces, tabs, newlines and carriage returns) are replaced by a single space character (U+0020).
-Otherwise (if normalize-whitespace has the value collapse or is not specified), leading and trailing whitespace is removed and all internal sequences of whitespace characters are replaced by a single space character.
+If normalize-whitespace has the value preserve then no whitespace normalization is carried out.
+If normalize-whitespace has the value replace then all whitespace characters (spaces, tabs, newlines and carriage returns) are replaced by a space character.
+Otherwise (if normalize-whitespace has the value collapse or is not specified), leading and trailing whitespace is removed and all internal sequences of whitespace characters are replaced by a single space.

+'''

+preprocess =

-preprocess = attribute normalize-whitespace { "preserve" "replace" "collapse" }
+attribute normalize-whitespace { "preserve" | "replace" | "collapse" }

+'''